ezweave/pretty-functional/chapters/one/one.md

 }
 ```

 Now you're probably saying "but TypeScript has classes!" and here's the other thing to __drill into your ~tiny~ sexy brain__: concatenation operators are not _very FP_.
+Remember, classes really have _methods_ which may or may not be _pure functions_.

 E.g. `foo.someThing().otherThing()`